 Possible problems with pot-grown fruit trees

-The main disadvantage of growing a fruit tree in a container is that it is quite a difficult environment for the tree, so the tree will need a bit more attention than if grown in open ground - but as long as you take care you should be successful.
+The main disadvantage of growing a fruit tree in a container is that it is actually a very difficult environment for the tree, so the tree will need a quite a bit more attention than if grown in open ground - but as long as you take care you should be successful.

 Watering is the biggest issue when choosing to grow fruit trees in containers.
 You will not usually need to water the tree over the winter when it is dormant, but during the rest of the year be prepared to water twice a week, and possibly daily during sunny warm weather.
 If you go away for a period make sure you get someone to come in and water the tree.

 If the tree looks unhappy or unhealthy, the cause is often stress brought on by insufficient watering.
 As the tree weakens it is less able to fight of insect and fungal infections.

 A common misconception is that if there has been rain during the week, or it has not been hot and sunny, the tree will not need watering.
 This may be true for trees grown in open ground, as their roots can extract moisture from rain falling in a wide area around the tree.
 However the soil surface area of a typical patio container is usually very small, and it would take a deluge of rain to bring enough water into the container.